Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Methods

-The initial ISM temperature in these simulations is chosen to be $\unit[10^4]{K}$.
-In the interest of maintaining a smaller computational requirement, we do not include magnetic fields, cooling or self-gravity in the turbulence driving.
-We do include the first two a posteriori in the SN explosion simulations, as laid out later in this section.
+The initial ISM temperature in these simulations was chosen to be $\unit[10^4]{K}$.
+In the interest of maintaining a smaller computational requirement, we did not include magnetic fields, cooling or self-gravity in the turbulence driving.
+We did include the first two a posteriori in the SN explosion simulations, as laid out later in this section.

 Since a magnetic field can play an important role in dust transport and destruction, we added it to the converged turbulent system with the same direction as the velocity vectors and a strength proportional to the number density $n$ with $B=bn^{1/2}$ \citep{Crutcher1999}, including the constant factor $b$.
 This factor was estimated to $b=\unit[0.93\pm0.87$]{$\muup \text{G}$\,cm$^{3/2}$} by averaging several observations of the magnetic field strength in dense filaments \citep{Curran2007, Chapman2011, Pattle2018, Coude2019, Liu2019, Wang2019, Arzoumanian2021, Eswaraiah2021, Konyves2021, Lyo2021, Ngoc2021, Pattle2021, Ching2022, Kwon2022, Karoly2023, Ward-Thompson2023, Wang2024}.
-The impact of the direction of the magnetic field was tested by comparing to a simulation with a 90$^\circ$ rotated magnetic field.
+We tested the impact of the direction of the magnetic field by comparing to a simulation with a 90$^\circ$ rotated magnetic field.
 The dust destruction results only differed by less than 0.1\% so that the magnetic field strength seems to have a larger impact than its direction for our models.